mab253/unlock-nyc-web/index.md

   secure?</h2><p>We are an independent group that is not affiliated with any real estate management company, landlord, brokering agency, housing authority, or homeless shelter services.
-You can choose to report anonymously, and we will never share your personal information without your permission.</p><h2>How is using Unlock NYC different from calling 311?</h2><p>When you report through Unlock NYC, your report can do more. </p><p>If you request a formal investigation and attach evidence, we can send it to the city on your behalf – just like if you called 311.</p><p>But, in addition, your report will also help change the <em>system</em> by making data about voucher discrimination available to the community-based organizations and advocates who are leading the movement to end it.
-Our partners use our reports to understand patterns about voucher discrimination – who's doing it, where it's happening, what it sounds like – so they can focus their attention and resources where they're most needed.</p>"
+You can choose to report anonymously, and we will never share your personal information without your permission.</p><h2>Can a landlord retaliate against me for making a report?</h2><p>No!
+Here''s what the New York City Commission on Human Rights says about that: "It is against the Law for anyone [...] to retaliate against you because you [...] made a charge or filed a complaint of discrimination with the NYC Commission on Human Rights, your employer, or any other agency."
+You can read more <a href="https://www1.nyc.gov/site/cchr/index.page" title="NYCCHR">on the CCHR website</a>.</p><p>If you believe you''ve been discriminated against in your housing search – even if you''re not 100% sure that what happened is illegal –&nbsp;report it!
+Investigators who specialize in the NYC Human Rights Law can take a look.</p><h2>How is using Unlock NYC different from calling 311?</h2><p>When you report through Unlock NYC, your report can do more.</p><p>If you request a formal investigation and attach evidence, we can send it to the city on your behalf – just like if you called 311.
+We''ll help you build a full report, which may help investigators negotiate on your behalf.
+And, you can save your information with us so you don''t have to answer all the same questions every time you report.</p><p>In addition, your report will also help change the <em>system</em> by making data about voucher discrimination available to the community-based organizations and advocates who are leading the movement to end it.
+Our partners use our reports to understand patterns about voucher discrimination – who''s doing it, where it''s happening, what it sounds like – so they can focus their attention and resources where they''re most needed.</p>'

 ---
 # It should be easier to find a home with your voucher.